mcavs/HEXED2024_paper/README.md

 # The Actionable Explanations for Student Success Prediction Models: A Benchmark Study on the Quality of Counterfactual Methods

-This repository consists the supplemental materials of the paper "The Actionable Explanations for Student Success Prediction Models: A Benchmark Study on the Quality of Counterfactual Methods".
+This repository consists the supplemental materials of the paper "The Actionable Explanations for Student Success Prediction Models: A Benchmark Study on the Quality of Counterfactual Methods" which is submitted to [Human-Centric eXplainable AI in Education Workshop](https://hexed-workshop.github.io/) will be held in conjunction with EDM (Educational Data Mining) 2024.
 The following steps can be runned to reproduce the result in the paper:

 1. Install the essential packages [install_packages.R](https://github.com/mcavs/HEXED2024_paper/blob/main/install_packages.R)
 2. Import the dataset [data_import.R](https://github.com/mcavs/HEXED2024_paper/blob/main/data_import.R)